Thangam (TV series)

 Thangam is a Tamil soap opera that was broadcast on Sun TV.
 The show's main cast includes Ramya Krishnan, Vijayakumar, Seema, and Manju Bhargavi.
-The show premiered on 29 June 2009, and was produced by Srinivasa Visuals and was directed by B. Nakkeeran.
+The show premiered on 29 June 2009, This serial was produced by Vision Time India Private Limited and Srinivasa Visuals Private Limited, This serial was directed by B. Nakkeeran.

 The plot is centred around a woman and the challenges she faces among her family members and society.